sg-crest A Singapore Government Agency Website

 “But the temporary jobs were different — there was a direct relationship between how many hours I worked and how much I earned.
 This taught me humility where every hour spent at work counts, regardless of our occupation.”

 He feels those hours weren’t wasted though.
-Working entry-level jobs gave him an insider’s view on the way different businesses work.
+Working entry-level jobs gave him an insider’s view of the way different businesses work.
 This was something he did not have a chance to experience in his previous corporate job.

 “I’m better able to link up different segments of the economy.
 That gives me business ideas.
 For example, I can figure out how to sell better B2B, what is needed in some industries, how I can pitch myself better to address their operational concerns and how industries can improve their operational effectiveness.”